domRiddle/ASF/Third-party-tools.md

 Tools included here were written exclusively (or mainly) for usage together with ASF.
 They range from simple web aplications through internal libraries for further integration, ending with fully-packed bots for other platforms.
 If you'd like to add something to the list, let us know on Discord or on our Steam group.

-Please note that we give no guarantee about any of below tools, especially in terms of security, safety or Steam ToS compliance.
+Please note that below tools are not maintained by ASF team and therefore we give no guarantee about any of them, especially in terms of security, safety or Steam ToS compliance.
 This list is maintained for reference only.
+You should always ensure that the tool you're about to use is legit enough for you.

 ---